prasanthlouis/Ninjasmack/README.md

 # Smashstack
-A cut and smash up android game (Working on it)
+A cut and smash up android game
+Just swipe accordingly to smack the ninja